Battle of Cowpens: British force

-A total of over 1,150 officers and men.
+In total the British force consisted of over 1,150 officers and other ranks.

-Broken down by troop classification, there were 300 cavalry, 553 regulars, 231 provincials, 24 artillerymen, and 50 militia.
-From these numbers, nearly half of Tarleton's force were Provincial troops recruited from the Loyalist population of the colonies (481 out of 1,158).
-Tarleton's regular troops from the Royal Artillery, 17th Light Dragoons, and the 7th, 16th, and 71st Regiments of Foot were reliable and seasoned soldiers.
-Tarleton's own Provincial unit, the British Legion, had established a fierce reputation as formidable pursuers, being used to great effect at Waxhaws and Camden, but they had an uncertain reputation when facing determined opposition.
+Broken down by troop classification, Tarleton had 300 cavalrymen, 553 British regulars, 231 Loyalist regulars, 24 artillerymen, and 50 irregulars.
+Nearly half of his men, 481 out of 1,158, were Loyalists.
+Tarleton's British regulars from the 17th Light Dragoons, 7th, 16th, and 71st Regiments of Foot and Royal Artillery were reliable and seasoned soldiers.
+Tarleton's own unit, the Loyalist British Legion, had established a fierce reputation as formidable pursuers, being used to great effect at Waxhaws and Camden, but they had an uncertain reputation when facing determined opposition.